praveenram4444-netizen/Store-Analysis--Excel-Dashboards/README.md

 - More than 90% of the products delivered
 ## Final Conclusion:
 To improve the sales of Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
 This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
 The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention

+I appreciate your time in reading through my project.
+Please feel free to connect with me if you’d like to discuss it further!

+LinkedIn: Connect with me professionally @ www.linkedin.com/in/praveen-ram-r-979088190